10 Helpful Products Improve Bathroom Safety for Seniors

 The bathroom is perilous for seniors – hard surfaces, small spaces, many corners and edges, and slippery water set the perfect stage for accidents and falls.

-So, we found 10 simple and effective products that improve bathroom safety for seniors.
+So, we found 10 simple, effective products to improve bathroom safety for seniors.

 They make it easier for your older adult to care for everyday needs, reduce the risk of falls, and help them remain independent.

-Having the confidence to safely perform personal tasks like using the toilet or bathing boosts your older adult’s self-esteem and mood.
+Having the confidence to safely perform personal tasks, such as using the toilet or bathing, boosts your older adult’s self-esteem and mood.
 And increased safety means less worrying for you.

 Every 11 seconds, an older adult is treated in the ER for a fall, many occurring in bathrooms. – CDC